-This compartment is used for adding detergent direct to the wash at the beginning of a cycle or at any time during the cycle when extra supplies are required.
-Rib A on the formula card.
+This compartment is used for adding detergent directly to the wash at the beginning of a cycle or at any time during the cycle when extra supplies are required, controlled by rib A on the formula card.

 Compartment 2

 This compartment is the main compartment for adding detergent to the wash when called for by Rib C on the formula card.